npenkov/pebslee-pebble/README.md

 # Version information

+## v.1.8

+* Renamed to Pinsleep - requested by Pebble.
+* New profiles (Normal, No alarms, Everyday alarm).
+* Minor bugfixes for sync crashes.

 ## v.1.7

 * Snooze function - when active - one click on buttons when alarm - snoozes.
 Long click - stops alarm